 Our spaces play a big role in our mental well being.Humans have innate tendency to connect with nature.Interaction with indoor plants known to reduce psychological and physiological stress.Plants at workspaces proven to reduce stress and increase productivity.

-"Using Mixed Reality Microenvironments for the mental well being of people suffering from anxiety disorders, depression and isolation"
+"Using Augmented Reality Microenvironments for the mental well being of people suffering from anxiety disorders, depression and isolation"

 Ideation & Interviews

 06 Design Goals

 To test various hypotheses of my project, I created 3 different experiments to test with users:

 Experiment A, to test the aesthetics and reaction of simulated plants in AR and a simulated plant environment.

 Experiment B, to test nurturing and taking care of simulated plants.

 Experiment C, to test playfulness and personalization with physical cards that have image trackers for simulated plants.

 I created an environment in augmented reality with virtual plants.
 This experiment was done to test the reaction of people to virtual plants.
 It was also a test to see if plants can have a calming effect on people.
 The participants can walk around the plants, move and have a closer look at the plants.
 This experience is meant to simulate real plants placed around you.
 Most results confirmed my hypothesis of plants having a calming effect.
 70% users were happy with virtual plants and wouldn’t mind having them around in their spaces.